Are you having trouble taking care of your biracial hair?

-I am intentional about not having them weard their hair in the exact same style too often.
-Styles that pull the hair in the same way day after day (for example always pulling the hair up in a tight ponytail), can damage the follicles and lead to a certain type of hair loss called traction alopecia.
+I am intentional about not having them wear their hair in the exact same style too often.
+Styles that pull the hair, in the same way, day after day (for example always pulling the hair up in a tight ponytail), can damage the follicles and lead to a certain type of hair loss called traction alopecia.
 Over time, this can even lead to permanentl damage.

 For those with softer, natural curls who want more definition, this is a great technique.
 This hair style is well suited to bi-racial hair types.

 - Wash the hair once a week.
 On the other days you can rinse and skip washing.

 - On a daily basis, apply a leave-in conditioner.
 Treasured Locks Shea Butter Nourishing Leave In Conditioner is wonderful for this step.

 - Wet hair thoroughly with a liquid spray moisturizer.
 We like Black Earth Protective Mist Bodifier.